famished-tiger/loxxy/README.md

 - The implementation should be mature enough to run (LoxLox)[https://github.com/benhoyt/loxlox],
   a Lox interpreter written in Lox.

+## Current status
+The __loxxy__ gem hosts two distinct parsers classes (`RawParser` and `Parser`).
+- A `RawParser` instance is able to recognize valid Lox input and to generate a concrete parse tree from it.
+- A `Parser` instance can also parse Lox source code but will generate an AST (Abstract Syntax Tree) that will be used by the future tree-walking interpreter.
+  Currently it generates AST for arithmetic expressions with literal numbers only.

 ## Roadmap
 - [DONE] Scanner (tokenizer)
 - [DONE] Raw parser.
 It parses Lox programs and generates a parse tree.